Frequently Asked Questions

 What is the least expensive funeral home in my area?

-Unfortunately the list the police, hospice or hospital will hand you is often incomplete.
-We have seen them specifically leave off the single cheapest mortuary in the county.
+The list the police, hospice or hospital will hand you is often incomplete.
+We have seen them specifically leave off the cheapest mortuary in the county.

 To price shop at a glance go to our home page on this site, look on the right sidebar for "Mortuary price survey".
 Click on the section of the state you live in and begin comparison shopping.